 International Service Learning Program – Southern Dominican Republic

-The Richard A. Henson Honors Program and the Office of University Engagement & Lifelong Learning at the University of Maryland Eastern Shore are collaborating to offer students an exceptional International Service Learning experience during the winter 2017 session.
+The Richard A. Henson Honors Program and the Office of University Engagement & Lifelong Learning at the University of Maryland Eastern Shore are collaborating to offer students an exceptional International Service Learning experience during the winter 2018 session.

-3. Sustainable Agriculture
+1. Sustainable Agriculture

 We're very grateful for your support!
 Thank you for helping to send HAWKS on this valuable learning experience!

 - Cause Details

-Supported by 1 Donation:
+Supported by 2 Donations: